sathomas/jsDataV.is/src/text/ch4/02-heat-maps.md

 ## Highlighting Regions with a Heat Map

 If you work in the web industry, heat maps may already be a part of your job.
 Usability researchers often use heat maps to evaluate site designs, especially when they want to analyze which parts of a web page get the most attention from users.
 Heat maps work by overlaying values, represented as semi-transparent colors, over a two-dimensional area.
 As the example in figure NEXTFIGURENUMBER shows, different colors represent different levels of attention.
-Users focus most on areas colored red, and the focus less on yellow, green, and blue areas.
+Users focus most on areas colored red, and less on yellow, green, and blue areas.

 <figure>
 <img src="img/heatmap.png" width="640">
 <figcaption>Heat maps traditionally show where web users focus their attention on a page.</figcaption>
 </figure>

-For this example we'll use a heat map to visualize an important aspect of a basketball game: where on the court are the teams scoring most of their points.
-The software we'll use the [heatmap.js](http://www.patrick-wied.at/static/heatmapjs/) library from Patrick Wied.
+For this example we'll use a heat map to visualize an important aspect of a basketball game: where on the court the teams are scoring most of their points.
+The software we'll use is the [heatmap.js](http://www.patrick-wied.at/static/heatmapjs/) library from Patrick Wied.
 If you need to create traditional web site heat maps, that library includes built-in support for capturing mouse movements and mouse clicks on a web page.
 Although we won't use those features for our example, the general approach is much the same.

 ### Step 1: Include the Required JavaScript